 Trying to determine quality of shoes can be hard to do at first glance, however, following these tips will help you ensure you do not buy low quality shoes ever again.

 This is one of the biggest things to look out for when buying shoes; the material of the uppers (any part of the shoe above the sole) is the first indicator of quality.
 Lower quality shoes will usually be made from synthetic materials such as plastic.
 Whilst some synthetic materials do have their pros, such as being more lightweight and cheaper, often they are less durable and long lasting.
 These materials can be great for trainers, but if it is dress shoes you are after, then you may want to look for shoes made from materials such as high-grade leathers and suede instead.
-Leather, whilst some disagree with its use, is often used in high quality shoes due to it being flexible, durable, breathable, and able to come in different colours and grades.
+Leather, whilst some disagree with its use, is often used in high-quality shoes due to it being flexible, durable, breathable, and able to come in different colours and grades.

 Of course, the art of buying shoes is not black and white, some shoes made from synthetic materials can be high quality, and it depends on the purpose of the shoe.
 However, often, when looking for shoes which will be durable it is best to go for a material such as leather (but also keep an eye out for the other tips which follow!).
-Having soft, good quality materials is particularly important if you suffer with foot conditions, such as bunions, and need your shoes to be extra soft and comfortable.
+Having soft, good quality materials is particularly important if you suffer from foot conditions, such as bunions, and need your shoes to be extra soft and comfortable.

 Where and how were they made?

 When trying to decipher if a shoe is good or bad quality, it is a good idea to find out where and how the shoes were produced.
-Shoes of very high quality tend to be handcrafted in smaller batches, compared to being mass manufactured in overseas factories like most low-quality shoes are.
-Mass produced shoes are more likely to use cheaper materials and have defects due to the lack of attention to details used in the making of them.
+Shoes of very high quality tend to be handcrafted in smaller batches, compared to being mass-manufactured in overseas factories like most low-quality shoes are.
+Mass-produced shoes are more likely to use cheaper materials and have defects due to the lack of attention to details used in the making of them.

 When buying a pair of shoes, looking at all the small details and features of the shoe is a helpful way to determine if they are low quality or not.
 Start by looking at the stitching of the shoe, and ensure that it is not wonky, and that the stitches are all neat and secure.
 Then look at any embellishments the shoes may have, and make sure that they are securely attached to the shoe.
 Any functioning zips should be checked to make sure they work properly without any tugging.